Jitesh-Khuttan/BookMyTicket/README.md

 > Eg:- postgresql://database_username:password@localhost/databasename

 ## Postman Collection
 Postman collection has been uploaded as the part of project itself.
 It consists of all the endpoints that application exposes.
-Collection uses an environment which consist of few variables. <b> {{base_url}} </b> by default points to heroku url (where this app is hosted).
+Collection uses an environment which consist of few variables. <b> {{base_url}} </b> by default points to heroku url (where this app is hosted - https://bookmyticket-flask.herokuapp.com).
 If running on a local system, please change this variable to your localhost url.
 (Eg:- http://127.0.0.1:5000/)

 ## Entity-Relationship Diagram
 The normalized database design of the application has also been uploaded as part of the project.
 Please have a look to understand the low level design better.